munchou/munchou/README.md

 - 👯 I’m looking to collaborate: yes.
 - 🤔 I’m looking for help with: the understanding of the Universe and Life.
 - 💬 Ask me about: things I'm able to answer.
 That'll be a good start.
-- 📫 How to reach me: try telepathy?
+- 📫 How to reach me: send me a message, perhaps?
+A pigeon will do, too.
+I only eat super fat ones.
 - 😄 Pronouns: wrong place to learn about pronouns.
 For that, there is a place called "school".
-I heard it can be quite harsh and stressful, but don't quote me on this.
+I heard it can be quite harsh and stressful, but don't quote me on this, I skipped it.
 - ⚡ Fun fact: go to your favorite search engine and type "fun fatcs".
 First it'll show you that you mispelled "facts" (had you noticed?), next it'll display you results that'll do a better job than I would.
 Glory to the Internet, right?